rahimprz/roblox-auth/README.md

 # roblox-auth
 This code is used to disable and enable roblox authentication, it's for educational purposes.

- there are no bypass have been found yet, so you can enjoy those, and my discord is **benandreass**

-DM me for my coding services.
+Bypassers are officially patched last week, so you can enjoy those, and my discord is **benandreass** You can message me for the coding services.

 `pip install pyotp cryptography`